jphalimi/PythonForMIC/Doc/c-api/concrete.rst

-Passing them an object of the wrong type is not a good idea; if you receive an object from a Python program and you are not sure that it has the right type, you must perform a type check first; for example, to check that an object is a dictionary, use :c:func:`PyDict_Check`.
+Passing them an object of the wrong type is not a good idea; if you receive an object from a Python program and you are not sure that it has the right type, you must perform a type check first; for example, to check that an object is a dictionary, use :cfunc:`PyDict_Check`.
 The chapter is structured like the "family tree" of Python object types.

 .. warning::